Culture of Hong Kong

-The culture of Hong Kong is a combination of Chinese and Western influences, rooted in Lingnan Cantonese heritage and shaped by its time as a British colony (1841 to 1997).
+The culture of Hong Kong is a combination of Chinese and Western influences, rooted in Lingnan Cantonese heritage, and shaped by its time as a British colony (1841 to 1997).
 In addition to absorbing global influences, the city's culture is enriched by its indigenous communities and ethnic minorities from South and Southeast Asia.

-As "Asia's World City," Hong Kong has developed a distinct identity that persists under the "one country, two systems" framework, which began after the 1997 transfer of sovereignty to China.
+As "Asia's World City," Hong Kong has developed a distinct identity that persists under the "one country, two systems" framework, which began after the transfer of sovereignty to China in July 1997.
+However, increasing Chinese control of Hong Kong has led to increasing concerns about the future of Hong Kong's culture after the end of the "one country, two systems" framework in 2047.

 Languages and writing systems

 Spoken languages

 English and Chinese are the two official languages of Hong Kong.
-During the British colonial era, English was the sole official language until 1978 but has remained a strong second language in Hong Kong.
+During the British colonial era, English was the sole official language until 1978 but remained a strong second language in Hong Kong.
 As the majority of the population in Hong Kong are descendants of migrants from China's Canton Province, the vast majority speak standard Cantonese or other Yue Chinese varieties as a first language, with smaller numbers of speakers of Hakka Language or the Teochew dialect of Southern Min.
 In addition, immigrants and expatriates from the West and other Asian countries have contributed much to Hong Kong's linguistic and demographic diversity.

 Hong Kong Cantonese

-Cantonese (粵) has a 1000-year-long history and a rich heritage of traditional songs and poems.
+Cantonese (粵语) has a 1000-year-long history, and a rich heritage of traditional songs and poems.
 Although it is not one of the indigenous languages, it is the most widely spoken language in Hong Kong today.
-The Hong Kong style of Cantonese contains many loanwords from English, and also some from Japanese, due to Japan being one of Hong Kong's biggest trade partners and the popularity of Japanese pop culture in the city in the past few decades.
+The Hong Kong style of Cantonese contains many loanwords from English, and also some from Japanese, due to Japan being one of Hong Kong's biggest trade partners, and the popularity of Japanese pop culture over the past few decades.
 Nevertheless, Hong Kong Cantonese is still mutually intelligible with the Cantonese spoken by Cantonese people from mainland China or overseas Chinese of Cantonese ancestry.
 Cantonese is also the primary language used in Hong Kong cultural products (pop songs, movies, etc.).

 One distinctive trait of Hong Kong's Cantonese is that, due to British cultural influences, Hong Kongers are noted to have a habit of sprinkling their Cantonese with English words, resulting in a new speech pattern called "Kongish".